minijax/minijax/minijax-examples/minijax-example-hello/src/site/markdown/index.md

 The "minijax-core" dependency includes everything we need for a simple demonstration:

 * Embedded Jetty for web server
-* Custom JAX-RS implementation for routing
+* JAX-RS implementation for routing

 Hello.java
 ----------

-Hello.java includes all Java code for our application:
+Hello.java includes all of the Java code for our application:

 ```java
 package com.example;